 Nalin is a Kaituhi Rauemi Ture – Legal Resource Writer, primarily working on writing and updating content for the Community Law Manual.
 The Manual sets out legal information in an accessible way for everyday users.
 She welcomes feedback on what legal information you would like to see in the Manual.

-Naomi is a Volunteer Coordinator / Kairuruku Kaitūao.
+Naomi is the Restorative Justice services manager.
 Naomi hails from the Human Rights Commission, where she focused on indigenous rights, positive race relations in NZ, facilitation and training delivery.
 She also has volunteer coordination experience as Rangatahi Coordinator at Ngāti Kahungunu ki Poneke Community Services.

 Phoenix (Ngāpuhi me Tūwharetoa) is the Kaihautu of RJ (Restorative Justice Services Manager) and is responsible for delivering criminal restorative justice services for the Wellington region.
 Phoenix is an active Restorative Justice Facilitator.
 Phoenix has a background in Social Work & tertiary education.